bitsauce/Carla-ppo/README.md

-Recording of the evaluation episodes will also be written to `models/name_of_your_model/videos` by default, making it easier to evaluate an agents behaviour over time.
+Recording of the evaluation episodes will also be written to `models/name_of_your_model/videos` by default, making it easier to evaluate an agent's behavior over time.

 To view the training progress of an agent, and to compare trained agents in TensorBoard, use the following command: